Apply ByFall: March 15 | Spring: Oct. 1

 Required Courses (12 credits)

-- bachelor's degree from an accredited post-secondary US institution or its foreign equivalent
+- a bachelor's degree from an accredited post-secondary US institution or its international equivalent

 - an undergraduate grade point average (GPA) of 3.00*

 * If your GPA is lower than 3.00, please provide an explanation in the extenuating circumstances part of your professional statement.

 If you're ready to take the next step, visit the Sexual Health Programs Application Instructions page for details on how to submit each piece of your application.